shubhankar5/Sudoku-solver/README.md

 # Sudoku-solver
-C++ code to solve a given sudoku using backtracking.
+C++ code to solve given sudoku using backtracking.

+## How to use?
-Enter values in the code input itself.
+Enter values for your sudoku in the code input itself and run sudoku.cpp to get the solution for it